Azure/azure-sdk-for-js/sdk/loadtestservice/loadtestservice/README.md

 ```

 ## Key concepts
 The following components make up the Azure Load Testing Service.
-The Azure Load Test client library for Python allows you to interact with each of these components through the use of a dedicated client object.
+The Azure Load Test client library for JavaScript allows you to interact with each of these components through the use of a dedicated client object.

 ### Load testing resource
 The Load testing resource is the top-level resource for your load-testing activities.
 This resource provides a centralized place to view and manage load tests, test results, and related artifacts.
 A load testing resource contains zero or more load tests.